-Content marketing has gone from being the future of digital marketing, to the here and now, but where does social media sit within the overall content marketing mix?
+Content marketing has gone from being the future of digital marketing, to the here and now, but where does social media sit within the overall content marketing strategy mix?

 Our view on social’s role in content marketing is threefold: